wp-media/backwpup/readme.txt

 = 🚀 Why Choose BackWPup =

 **Reliable backups when you need them most.**
 A backup is only valuable if it works when something goes wrong.
 BackWPup creates complete backups of your WordPress files and database, stores them securely, and gives you clear visibility into backup status and history.
-Trusted by more than 500,000 WordPress websites, it is built to protect your site without getting in your way.

 **Simple to get started.
 Powerful when you need more.**
 The guided setup helps you create your first backup in minutes.
 As your needs grow, BackWPup gives you the flexibility to customize schedules, destinations, retention rules, automation, and multisite workflows.